 Window Boxes: Strap leaf caladiums grow beautifully in window boxes and hanging planters.
-They will wrap your home in color from summer through fall.
+Use them to wrap your home in colorful foliage all summer long.

-Entryways and Borders: Use fancy leaf caladiums to soften a walkway to your front door, edge a shady garden bed or line a path beneath shade trees and shrubs.
+Entryways and Borders: Use fancy leaf caladiums to soften a walkway to your front door, edge a shady garden bed or line a path among shade trees and shrubs.

 Mailbox Gardens: Surrounding your mailbox with pretty foliage will increase your home's curb appeal and create a charming "mini-garden" for all to admire.